-Ronald Dyer is a Senior University Teacher in Project Management at the University of Sheffield’s, Management School.
+Ronald Dyer is the Director of Executive and Professional Education at the University of Sheffield’s, Management School.
 He possesses over 20 years of project management experience across financial service, education, agriculture and energy focused organizational transformation initiatives.
 He has worked on several large IT integration projects at Goldman Sachs, Citi-Bank and the Inter-American Development Bank.

 Dr. Dyer is a graduate of Grenoble Ecole de Management, France, where he attained a Doctorate in Business Administration, holds an MBA in Project Management from - Henley Graduate School of Business University of Reading, UK as well as undergraduate degree from Wilfrid Laurier University, Canada in Business Administration.